hiaga/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Get-AzRecoveryServicesBackupItem.md

 ```

 ### -ResourceGroupName
-The name of the resource group where the recovery services vault is present
+The name of the resource group where the recovery services vault is present.

 ```yaml
 Type: System.String